ISISComputingGroup/ibex_developers_manual/Eurotherm.md

 - If the protocol timeouts are increased too much the IOC will go into alarm states as some scans depend on the timeout.
 Do not increase the timeout beyond the tested value in the protocol file!
 - The eurotherm protocol uses variable terminators.

+# Connections

+There are many different models of eurotherm with mutliple connections.
+This is a guide only:

+HRPD: serial cable needs to be pluged into the RH 9 pin port labelled "J" not the 25 pin one labelled "H"